 And each time, measures were taken to let people stay – and if possible, work – at home, we noticed the same uptake of digital tools and platforms.
 Internet traffic peaked as people started working, collaborating, shopping, learning, and seeking ways to relax at home.

 The increasing usage of digital technologies in times of crisis isn’t new.
-Still, the scale at which it happened was unprecedented, also in businesses.
+Still, the scale at which it happened was unprecedented.
 The efforts taken by businesses, schools, healthcare professionals, and citizens to make that shift happen were sometimes close to heroic.

 For organizations that were already further on a path of transformation, it was more natural to do.
 Working from home, for instance, is simply easier to organize if you already have a habit of doing it.
 With the future in mind, it’s clear that in those areas where the risks and challenges are highest, organizations are building the capabilities to be more resilient and learn from the issues they encountered.